|Part-time blended learning

 This course has been accredited by the Nursing and Midwifery Council (NMC).

-The module will run from 9.00am to 4.00pm on the Hendon Campus.
+The module will run from 9.00am to 4.00pm (unless otherwise stated below) and will be taught 50% online and 50% face to face on Hendon Campus.

 The focus of the syllabus will address pharmacological principles including pharmacokinetics and pharmacodynamics, and the principles of prescribing with specialist groups, the elderly, children, pregnancy, liver and renal disease.
 Students will be encouraged to relate theory to practice, so that they fully understand pharmacological principles